GSA/fpki-guides/_tools/cite-guide.md

 When testing is successful in CITE, assurance is gained that the proposed change(s) will operate in the production FPKI as intended.
 When tests fail in the CITE, issues are identified and addressed without production FPKI impact. <br>

-## Terms and Conditions

-To ensure CITE provides effective services and comprehensive test results, each CITE participant should emulate its production environment as closely as possible in CITE.
-To the extent possible, the test environment should include the same products, logical architecture, and community integration relationships as in the production environment.

-The closer the test environment is to the production, the more likely issues can be discovered and resolved early in the development and testing process.
-For example, if a Federal Agency PKI includes both HTTP and LDAP URIs in its production certificates, both types of URIs should be included in its CITE test certificates, along with operational repositories corresponding to those URIs.
-Therefore, both methods available in production can be tested in the CITE. <br>

 ## Technical Specifications

+The FPKI Community can use CITE to evaluate PKI or application changes in a test environment that mimics the production FPKI hierarchy and test potential interoperability issues before those changes are deployed to the FPKI.
 CITE participants shall follow the below technical specifications.

 1. The CITE Participant services shall be internet accessible.
 2. Repository availability and technical support should be maintained as detailed in the [Repository Availability](#repository-availability) and [Technical Support Availability](#technical-support-availability) sections.